 Rhinoplasty (RIE-no-plas-tee) is surgery that changes the shape of the nose.
 The motivation for rhinoplasty may be to change the appearance of the nose, improve breathing or both.

 The upper portion of the structure of the nose is bone, and the lower portion is cartilage.
 Rhinoplasty can change bone, cartilage, skin or all three.
 Talk with your surgeon about whether rhinoplasty is appropriate for you and what it can achieve.

 When planning rhinoplasty, your surgeon will consider your other facial features, the skin on your nose and what you would like to change are considered when planning the procedure.
 If you're a candidate for surgery, your surgeon will develop a customized plan for you.

 Sometimes part or all of a rhinoplasty is covered by insurance.

 Why it's done

 Rhinoplasty can change the size, shape or proportions of your nose.
 It may be done to repair deformities from an injury, correct a birth defect or improve some breathing difficulties.

-As with any major surgery, rhinoplasty carries risks such as bleeding, infection and an adverse reaction to the anesthesia.
-Other possible risks specific to rhinoplasty include:
+As with any major surgery, rhinoplasty carries risks such as:

 - Problems breathing through the nose.